 If you download this BusyBox app, you will need to open the app (DO NOT press the Install button inside the app if you don’t have a rooted device), then close it and open the Terminal emulator and paste this to add the BusyBox commands to the Terminal PATH:

 Termux is a Terminal emulator with its own repositories, so you can install a lot of packages.
-Although it is compatible with old Android devices, its package manager could not run on your device (more info on the github page).
+Although it is compatible with old Android devices, you may need to disable

-UserLAnd allows you to install full linux distros (from a restricted list) on your device in which you can connect by a Terminal or VNC (you can install graphical applications if your device is powerful enough).
+UserLAnd allows you to install full linux distros (from a restricted list) on your device you can connect to by a Terminal (no extra app required) or VNC (you can install graphical applications if your device is powerful enough).

 AnLinux works similar to UserLAnd.
 Provides a guide to install several distros using scripts posted on its own GitHub repository.
 It needs Termux because uses commands like

 proot (available in Termux repository) to be able to “chroot” into the new system.